Skip to content

 More on the topic

 For a long time, it was believed that the human brain was hardwired and incapable of change.
 Today, it is clear that the brain can adapt throughout life.
-The current study is one of the clearest investigations yet into what happens in a man’s brain during the first weeks of fatherhood.
+The current study is one of the clearest investigations to date of what happens in a man’s brain during the first weeks of fatherhood.
 Even though he does not experience a physical pregnancy, his fatherhood is a life-changing experience reflected in the brain.
-This, in turn, suggests that the father role and father-child bond are evolutionarily crucial for societal coexistence.
-Whether for future decisions in family policy or research on postpartum depression in men, the work of the Aachen research team contributes to taking the role of fathers more seriously biologically and psychologically.
+This, in turn, suggests that the father role and the father-child bond are evolutionarily crucial for societal coexistence.
+With positive outcomes, researcher Negin Daneshnia also hopes: “These data can serve as a basis in the future to develop targeted prevention and support services for young fathers.”

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.